-Geopolitical tensions in the Middle East and other regions could also add to economic and market uncertainties.
-Should the war between Israel and Hamas broaden or escalate regionally, this may destabilize global security, markets, and economic growth, along with key commodity markets.
-In addition, an uncertain geopolitical or economic environment could lead to increases in polarization, social unrest, or terrorism, each of which could have direct or indirect impacts to the Issuer.
+Geopolitical tensions in the Middle East and other regions, such as the Korean Peninsula, continue to add to economic and market uncertainties.
+In particular, Middle East tensions may further destabilize global security, supply chains, markets, and economic growth, along with key commodity markets.
+In addition, an uncertain geopolitical or economic environment could lead to further increases in polarization, social unrest, or terrorism, each of which could have direct or indirect impacts to the Issuer.